The Drama League Directors Project

 Drama League Stage Directing Assistantships

 There is no specific industry standard for the role of Assistant Director.
 However, it is a crucial position on many theatrical creative teams.
 In most cases, they are there to support the Director in their work on the production.
 This can mean anything from administrative tasks to coffee runs, but it also means creative support…the Assistant Director make take notes for the director or take their own, for instance.
 They may support with staging, or support in production and design meetings.
-They are often utilized significanly in tech and previews to help shape the performance.
-Every director uses the Assistant Director slightly differently, but the best directors utilize this position as a second eye on the process, and benefit from two heads looking at the same issues.
+They are often utilized significantly in tech and previews to help shape the performance.
+Every director works with the Assistant Director slightly differently, but the best directors utilize this position as a second eye on the process, and benefit from two heads looking at the same issues.

-No. Directing Observerships, which are offered by other organizations or by theater companies themselves, are a chance to watch a production process….to learn literally by observing.
+No. Directing Observerships, which are offered by other organizations or by theater companies themselves, are a chance to watch a production process…to learn literally by observing.
 However, observers generally have no artistic role on the project they are observing.
 It is not a credited position on the artistic team.
 Assistantships, at least how they are conceived at The Drama League, have a codified role in the room.

 ADDITIONAL QUESTIONS?